codeakki/somnity/README.md

 ## License

-© 2025 Somnity.
+© 2025 Somnia.
 All rights reserved.